HOW DOES IT WORK?

 Yes we do.
 We have three offerings for schools which you can find here.

-- Class workshops which are great for delivering writing & filmmaking advice to pupils & teachers at the same time
+- Class workshops which are great for delivering writing & video advice to pupils & teachers at the same time

 - Teacher training days which show how to combine the best of traditional and digital teaching methods

-- School prospectus workshops which produce a 4 minute film showcasing the best of what your school has to offer
+- School prospectus workshops which produce a 4 minute video showcasing the best of what your school has to offer